Twin Peaks: Fire Walk with Me: Perspectives from other filmmakers

+Quentin Tarantino panned the film at Cannes, as noted above.
+Some other directors who saw the film in theaters were more favorable: Jacques Rivette and Céline Sciamma both enjoyed the film despite having not seen the television series.
+Rivette called the film "the craziest film in the history of cinema," explaining that "I have no idea what I saw, all I know is that I left the theater floating six feet above the ground."
+Sciamma agreed that while she felt "totally lost" at times, the film "changed the way that I look at cinema" and after leaving the theater, "the whole world felt different".

 James Gray called Fire Walk with Me "a classic example of how the critics get it wrong," adding that the film's empathy for how Laura "suffer[ed] so profoundly [was] a thing of beauty."
 Gregg Araki called the film Lynch's "masterpiece" and a "perfect movie," praising Sheryl Lee's performance as "one of the greatest performances in the history of cinema."
 He included the film in his list of the ten greatest films of all time during the 2012 Sight & Sound directors' poll.
 Jane Schoenbrun said that it was "my favorite film" and "goes to places that made me feel things I'd never felt before."

-Quentin Tarantino was less enthusiastic about the film, saying “after I saw Twin Peaks: Fire Walk With Me at Cannes, David Lynch has disappeared so far up his own ass that I have no desire to see another David Lynch movie until I hear something different.”

 According to French streaming website LaCinetek, Bong Joon-ho, Bertrand Bonello and Lynne Ramsay (in addition to Sciamma) are fans of the film.
 John Waters, Alexandra Cassavetes, and Andrew Bujalski have also praised the film.

 Home media

 Releases

 The Fire Walk with Me home video distribution rights have changed hands many times.
 In 1993, New Line Home Video released the film in the United States on VHS and LaserDisc.
 New Line also released a Special Edition DVD in 2002.
-The film received several international DVD releases, including in the United Kingdom (Region 2) in 2001 and Australia (Region 4) in 2005.
+The film received several international DVD releases, including 2001 DVD distributed by UK company Second Sight Films and 2005 release distributed by Cinema Club.

 The film also received a round of Blu-ray releases in the early 2010s, including in France, Australia, the United Kingdom, and finally North America in 2014.
 The North American release contains more than 90 minutes of deleted and extended scenes from the film.

 The North American distribution rights are currently held by Janus Films, which arranged for a Criterion Collection DVD and Blu-ray re-release in 2017 in conjunction with the release of Twin Peaks: The Return.
 In 2019 and 2025, the film was again re-released as part of Twin Peaks: From Z to A, a Blu-ray collection that includes all three television seasons, Fire Walk with Me, The Missing Pieces, and a collection of old and new special features.
-International rights to it are also owned by Paramount Global, which distributed this film overseas via the Spelling Films International label.